publishlab/plugins/readme.md

 Labrador require these public methods for any plugin:
 - `start (void) Start the plugin
 - `stop (void) Stop the plugin
 - `remove (void) Remove the plugin.
-Any cleanup (memory or DOM-elements) should be done here.
+Any cleanup (memory or DOM-elements, event-listeners, repeating tasks) should be done here.
 - `isActive (bool) true if plugin is active, false if not.

+If your plugin listen to Labrador-events or use any repeating tasks these should be stopped in the remove-handler.
+This is called when a contentbox is removed.